Glass Spider: Releases

 The film was released on VHS in 1988 by MPI Home Video in the US and Video Collection International in the UK.
 In promotional fliers released by MPI, they stated that for the video release, they would be launching their "biggest [advertising] campaign ever, with extensive consumer, trade and distributor advertising, radio promos, and TV music channel concert clips."
-The VHS video release was given an MSRP of $29.95 USD, and vendors were able to pre-order the video starting 16 May, 1988.
+The VHS video release was given an MSRP of US$29.95, and vendors were able to pre-order the video starting 16 May 1988.
 In some regions, it was released on two video cassettes of 10 songs each until a 1990 compilation combined them into a single release.
 The running time of the combined VHS is approximately 110 minutes.
 In 1999 a "semi-official" DVD of the show was released in Far East regions only.

 A 1-hour edit from the original release was aired on US prime-time television in early June 1988 on American Broadcasting Company-affiliated stations.

 The video was reissued in 2007 on DVD.
 A regular edition includes the DVD of the same concert as released on VHS, while a special edition also includes a 2 CD live album from the same tour, recorded at Montreal Olympic Stadium on 30 August 1987.
 The 2007 re-release was originally planned to include a live recording of the song "Glass Spider" recorded in Vienna on 1 July 1987.

 The DVD includes stereo, Dolby Digital 5.1 and DTS 5.1 sound and presents the video in its original 1.33:1 aspect ratio.
 An error in the sound mix on this DVD left much of Peter Frampton's guitar playing scarcely audible.
 Pegg claimed that as a result, although the picture quality is superior on the DVD release, the original VHS or 1999 DVD remain a superior choice for audio.